Ahmed-Ishiba/WRO-Pythons2/README.md

 ![openmv1](https://user-images.githubusercontent.com/53234566/190664656-b2dc7a8f-ef66-465b-81c5-f77d46647ddd.jpg)

->Link of components can be found at the end

 For communicating with the camera module and order the motors to move accordingly we used an ordinary Arduino Nano